buildpacks/spec/platform.md

 1. Build
 1. Export

-either by executing the following phase specific lifecycle binaries
+A platform MUST execute these phases EITHER by invoking the following phase-specific lifecycle binaries in order:
 1. `/cnb/lifecycle/detector`
 1. `/cnb/lifecycle/analyzer`
 1. `/cnb/lifecycle/restorer`
 1. `/cnb/lifecycle/builder`
 1. `/cnb/lifecycle/exporter`

-or by executing
+OR by executing `/cnb/lifecycle/creator`.
-1. `/cnb/lifecycle/creator`

-### Rebase
+#### Rebase
+Run image rebasing allows for fast stack updates for already-exported OCI images without require a rebuild.
+A rebase requires minimal data transfer when those images are stored on a Docker registry.
+When a new stack version with the same stack ID is available, the app layers and launch layers SHOULD be rebased on the new run image by updating the image's configuration to point at the new run image.

-To rebase an app image A platform MUST execute the `/cnb/lifecycle/rebaser` or perform an equivalent operation.
+To rebase an app image A platform MUST execute the `/cnb/lifecycle/rebaser` OR perform an equivalent operation.

-### Run
+#### Launch
 `/cnb/lifecycle/launcher` is responsible for launching user and buildpack provided processes in the correct execution environment.
 `/cnb/lifecycle/launcher` SHALL be the `ENTRYPOINT` for all app images.

-### Phases
+### Usage

 The following is true of all lifecycle phases: